Featured image of post DIY

 • 1 x Large coin (for disputes)

-• 1mm foam adhesive for the backs of your tiles
+• 1mm (or less) felt or foam adhesive for the backs of your tiles (jeweller’s felt)

 • Matte spray or clear coat to protect your tiles (less shiny works best under most lighting conditions)